Top Travel Destinations for Martial Arts Enthusiasts for 2026

 7. South Korea

 Is Taekwondo your discipline of choice?
-Korean martial arts, it’s actually one of the very few remaining similarities between South and North Korea.
-Since North Korea is particularly tricky for foreign visitors, our suggestion is the South.
+This iconic Korean martial art remains one of the few cultural threads connecting South and North Korea.
+Since traveling to the North is particularly challenging for foreign visitors, South Korea is the ideal destination.

 8. The United States